InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 1. Navigate to the [GitHub repository](https://github.com/InstituteforDiseaseModeling/pathways-segmentation-public) and Git Clone the repository using GitHub Desktop or any other Git method
 2. Open the pathways-segmentation.rproj in the analyses/a-new-analysis-template folder and run renv::restore() in the console to install project libraries
 2. Edit the parameters in the config.yml file
-3. Run the 1_setup.R script to set up the environment
+3. Run the 1_setup.R script to set up the environment (which will run 1_libraries.R if needed)

 ## Pathways Segmentation workflow phases